SANTHOSH17-DOT/Spider-webdev-task2/README.md

 # Spider-webdev

-# Basic mode
+# Hacker mode

 Space War

 # Sub-tasks

-1. Spaceship and white spikes motion
-2. Game score
-3. Timer for diff game levels
-4. bonus points
-5. Add. features
+1. Different types of aliens
+2. Count of bullet for each alien
+3. Bonus powers
+4. Bonus level or special level

 # Idea